TownLake/blog-samrhea/src/content/posts/2025-12-24-for-we-are-many.md

 tags:
   - "reading"
   - "books"
-description: "The Bobs keep multiplying."
+description: "More Bobs."

 book: "For We Are Many"
 Author: "Dennis E. Taylor"
 Year Published: "2017"
 Format: "Kindle"
-Pages: 358
+Pages: 321
 ASIN: "B01MZI77C0"
 DateStart: "December 21, 2025"
-DateFinish: "December 23, 2025"
+DateFinish: "December 24, 2025"
 ---

 > ## Not a Book Report
 > I enjoy [reflecting](https://blog.samrhea.com/posts/2019/analyze-media-habits) on the movies, TV, books and other media that I consume.
 I'm notoriously sentimental.
 This [series](https://blog.samrhea.com/category/reading) documents the books that I read.
 These aren't reviews or recommendations.
 Just a list.
 For me.
 Mostly so that I can page through what I read, where I was, and when.

 ## Why did I read it?
-I finished the first book in the series and immediately dove into this one.
-I couldn't wait to see what happened next with all the Bobs scattered across the galaxy.
+I finished the first book in the series and immediately ordered the next book.

 ## What is it?
 |Category|Value|